bleedmode/note/PRD.md

 - Smart title extraction from first non-empty content
 - Separate preview content from title
 - Auto-delete empty notes
+- Sort by last edited time within pinned/unpinned groups
+- Pin important notes to top of list
+- Auto-focus on new note creation

 #### Notes Layout
 - Two-column layout with sidebar and content area